 rik University in Košice

-Faculty: Faculty of A
+Faculty: Faculty of A arts

 Course ID: KAaA/ INLG/09 Course name: Introduction to Linguistics

 Course type, scope a Course type: Lectur Recommended cour Per week: 1 / 1 Per Course method: pre re / Practice rse-load (hours): study period: 14 / 14

-Number of ECTS cr
+Number of ECTS cr edits: 4

-Recommended seme ester/trimester of the course: 1.
+Recommended seme ster/trimester of the course: 1.

 Course level: I.

 Prerequisities:

-are supposed to be pre- to attend a lecture/ser Students are not allow If the situation preve- form.
+are supposed to be pre- to attend a lecture/sen Students are not allow If the situation preve- form.
 In the case of MS Teams to which the table below).
-If a supplementary mater the meeting mediated students can consult to Seminars are obligate prepared - it means, to form of seminars is con- If lectures and seminars.
+If an supplementary mater the meeting mediated students can consult to Seminars are obligated prepared - it means, to form of seminars is cli- meeting in MS Teams f lectures and seminars.
 For both lectures and seminars (in any form), students esent on time not to hinder the fluency of the teaching process.
 If a student fails ninar it is their duty to obtain the respective information from their colleagues wed to record either lectures or seminars.
-Inst us from the contact form of lectures, there will be a switch to the online the online form of lectures, the tutor of the course will create a meeting in all students will be invited.
-The program of lectures will not change (see ny situation prevents conducting of the classes, students will be provided by the reading material.
-Ory for all students.
-Students are expected to attend each class (in any form) they read the text assigned for the respective week with comprehension.
-If the hanged from the contact to the online form, the tutor of the course will open a s and the seminar will be conducted online without any change of the program vidual seminars is specified in the table below.
+Ints us from the contact form of lectures, there will be a switch to the online the online form of lectures, the tutor of the course will create a meeting in all students will be invited.
+The program of lectures will not change (see ny situation prevents conducting of the classes, students will be provided by fial.
+They are required to read it with comprehension.
+Consequently, during by MS Teams (on the day and at the time specified in the regular timetable)